Bidet Systems: An Essential Reno Project

 Contrast

 There are different types of bidet seats in the market.
-One can easily contrast between electronic and non-electric seats, tank and tank less water heating bidets and wireless remote control bidets vs side panel control bidets.
+One can easily contrast between electronic and non-electric seats, tank and tankless water heating bidets and wireless remote control bidets vs side panel control bidets.

-“Electronic bidet seats rely on electricity to heat water and to control the desired spray pattern.
+Electronic bidet seats rely on electricity to heat water and to control the desired spray pattern.
 Because of the convenience of electric heating, these units do not need to be placed near a hot-water line.
-Bidet seats replace standard toilet seats, allowing the toilet to serve as both a toilet and bidet” (1) while “Non electric bidets will usually fit on any toilet..attach to the toilet underneath the toilet seat...offer thorough cleaning just like electric bidet models....."
-(2).
+Bidet seats replace standard toilet seats, allowing the toilet to function as both a toilet and a bidet while Non-electric bidets will work with on any toilet, and offer thorough cleaning just like electric bidet models.
 Non-electric bidets cost around $50-$200.
-Although cold water only options are available, some may also have hot water connections.
+Although cold water only option available, some may also have hot water connections.
 The non-electric bidets that have both hot and cold water hookups allow users to experience warm water cleansing without electricity.
 Bidet seats also have different water heating systems.
-Bidet seats with tank-type heaters have internal reservoir/tank of stored water.
-“The bidet toilet seat keeps the stored water heated to whatever temperature setting the user desires.
-During the wash, the bidet seat will draw water from this heated reservoir.
+Bidet seats with tank-type heaters have an internal reservoir/tank of stored water.
+“The bidet toilet seat stores the water to preferred temperature.
+During the wash, the bidet seat will draw water from this location.
 The warm water will last about 30 seconds before the wash gradually turns cooler until it reaches room temperature.
-It usually takes about 5 minutes for the bidet seat's water tank to fully re-heat” (3).
-On the other hand, “Electronic bidet seats with tank less water heating systems do not keep a large reservoir of stored water.
-Instead, the heating element instantly heats the water stream when the wash is activated.
+It will take roughly 5 minutes for the bidet seat's water tank to fully reheat.
+On the other hand, Electronic bidet seats with tankless water heating systems do store water in large volume.
+Instead, the heating element instantly heats the water stream one activates the wash.
 The water will stay warm at the desired temperature for as long as the user is washing.
-During the wash, the bidet seat is able to heat the water "on-demand" allowing for temperature adjustments mid-wash.
-Water heater stays idle when the seat is not in use” (4).
-Bidet seats also differ as some are remote controlled while others have side panel controls.
-Wireless remote controlled bidets are upscale and have more features.
-They also have a much cleaner appearance on the toilet without large controlled panel attached to the side.
-On the other side, the one with side panel controls never runs out of battery and has less to worry about losing a remote control.
-Bidets are major investment at the price of a minor, considering the amount of money and trouble, the homeowner saves himself from in the long run.
+During the wash, the bidet seat can heat the water "on-demand," allowing for temperature adjustments mid-wash.
+Water heater stays idle when the seat is not in use.
+Bidet seats also differ as some are remote-controlled controlled, while others have side panel controls.
+Wireless remote-controlled bidets are upscale and have more features.
+They also have a much cleaner appearance on the toilet without a large, controlled panel attached to the side.
+On the other side, the one with the side panel controls never runs out of battery and has less to worry about losing a remote control.
+Bidets are a major investment at the price of a minor, considering the amount of money and trouble the homeowner saves himself from in the long run.

 General Misconceptions